Functional Medicine For Migraine Healing

 Medications: A medication that alters hormonal changes like hormone replacement therapy (medications), contraceptive pills sleeping pills, is also found to be the possible triggers.

 A combination of genetics and environmental factors appear to play a role in migraine.
 Migraine may be caused by changes in the brainstem and its interactions with the trigeminal nerve, a major pain pathway.
 Imbalances in brain chemicals – including serotonin, which helps regulate pain in your nervous system – also may be involved.
 Serotonin levels drop during migraine attacks.
 This may cause your trigeminal nerve to release substances called neuropeptides, which travel to your brain’s outer covering.
 The result is migraine pain.
-Other neurotransmitters play a role in the pain of migraine, including calcitonin gene-related peptide.
+Other neurotransmitters play a role in the pain of migraines, including calcitonin gene-related peptide.

 How does Functional Medicine view Migraines?

 The root cause of your migraine might not be in your head at all.
 In fact, it might be brought on by many other factors.
 Since functional medicine evaluates the causes of chronic illness the functional medicine approach is ideal for addressing migraine at its roots.
 To accomplish this goal, it uses the Functional Medicine operating system.
 This consists of the Functional Medicine Timeline, The Functional Medicine Matrix, and the Therapeutic Lifestyle Factors (Sleep & Relaxation, Movement & Exercise, Nutrition, Stress, and Relationships).
 Functional Medicine Matrix, based on a scientific framework known as “systems biology,” allows the practitioner to evaluate imbalances at the cellular level.
 This helps sort out why the disease has occurred in the first place.
 By understanding each of these imbalances the person with migraine is empowered to make changes to correct them.
-Each part of the Matrix is called a “node,” and there are 7 nodes on the Functional Medicine Matrix.
+Each part of the Matrix is called a “node,” and there are seven nodes on the Functional Medicine Matrix.

 These are defined as part of the Functional medicine toolkit to better get to the root cause of the ailment in the following biological systems, called nodes: defense and repair, energy, biotransformation and elimination, transport, communication, structural integrity, and assimilation.